 In the way of true science – it suggests at least decadal predictability.
 The current cool Pacific Ocean state seems more likely than not to persist for 20 to 30 years from 2002.
-The flip side is that – beyond the next few decades – the evolution of the global mean surface temperature may hold surprises on both the warm and cold ends of the spectrum (Swanson and Tsonis, 2009).
+The flip side is that – beyond a decade or so – the evolution of the global mean surface temperature may hold surprises on both the warm and cold ends of the spectrum (Swanson et al, 2009).

 Current Operational SST Anomaly Charts – Office of Satellite and Product Operations – 2014.
 Available at: http://www.ospo.noaa.gov/Products/ocean/sst/anomaly/.
 [Accessed 13 June 2014].

 Di Lorenzo, E., Schneider, N., Cobb, K. M., Chhak, K., Franks, P. J. S., Miller A. J., McWilliams, J. C., Bograd S. J., Arango H., Curchister E., Powell T. M. and P. Rivere, 2008: North Pacific Gyre Oscillation links ocean climate and ecosystem change.
 Geophys.
 Res.
 Lett., 35, L08607, doi:10.1029/2007GL032838.